frw-community/FRW-Free-Web/README.md

 FRW is a decentralized web platform where content is stored on IPFS, names are registered via distributed consensus with proof-of-work anti-spam protection, and everything is cryptographically verified.

 The system operates without central servers or gatekeepers.
-Content distribution is handled through IPFS, name resolution uses a multi-layer approach (bootstrap nodes + DHT + pubsub), and all operations are verified using Ed25519 signatures.
+Content distribution is handled through IPFS, name resolution uses a multi-layer approach (bootstrap nodes + DHT + pubsub), and all operations are verified using quantum-resistant cryptography (V2) or Ed25519 signatures (V1).

 ### Key Metrics